ao5357/hackdpl/README.md

     * Visual language - extend the brand in reasonable ways
   4. Interoperability
     * URLS - if someone shares a link, it's the same everywhere
-    * Apps - using phonegap or similar
+    * Apps - possible using phonegap or similar

 We hope to deliver a Drupal 7-based responsive starter site that any developer can add content to and extend to make it the next version of the DPL site.